 Molecular Structure: THCB has four carbon atoms on the alkyl chain.

 Natural or Synthetic: THCB is naturally occurring in both hemp and marijuana.

 How it Works: The researchers who discovered THCB found that it binds to both CB1 and CB2 receptors throughout the brain.
 It binds more strongly to CB1 than plain THC.
 Because of this, it’s believed that THCB is more potent than THC, despite having only four carbon atoms.
 However, researchers do not have conclusive numbers to suggest exactly how much more potent.

 Effects: Early research indicates that THCB may be beneficial for decreasing pain, promoting better quality sleep, and providing anti-inflammatory effects.

 Legal Status: Yep, you guessed it.
 The same rules apply for THCB as with all other cannabinoids on this list.

 Where to Buy THC-O, THCP, THC-H, THCB

 Many of these cannabinoids are just now finding their way into products.
 It takes a little effort to produce tangible quantities for mass production, so the roll-out is ramping up slowly but surely.
 Many of these cannabinoids will be available in vape pens, gummies, tinctures, and other products online.
-Dimo Hemp has a great cannabinoid selection, including THC-O cartridges and other novel cannabinoids like HHC, HHC-O, and HHC-P.
+Brands like Herban Bud and LOOPER have a great cannabinoid selection, including THC variant cartridges and other novel cannabinoids like HHC, HHC-O, and HHC-P.